NiltonVolpato/python-progressbar/README.txt

 is given by a number of widgets.
 A widget is an object that may display differently depending on the state of the progress bar.
 There are three types of widgets:
- - a string, which always shows itself
+ - a string, which always shows itself.

- - a ProgressBarWidget, which may return a different value every time its update method is called
+ - a ProgressBarWidget, which may return a different value every time its update method is called.

  - a ProgressBarWidgetHFill, which is like ProgressBarWidget, except it expands to fill the remaining width of the line.